microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ### - / -Menu <a name="menu"></a>

-This will start the 'Unified Labeling Support Tool' with the default menu.
+This will start the 'Information Protection Utility' with the default menu.

-### <strong>&lt;CommonParameters&gt;</strong>
+### \<CommonParameters>

-The 'Unified Labeling Support Tool' supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable, OutBuffer, PipelineVariable, and OutVariable.
+The 'Information Protection Utility' supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable, OutBuffer, PipelineVariable, and OutVariable.
 For more information, see [about_CommonParameters](https:/go.microsoft.com/fwlink/?LinkID=113216).

 # Script log file <a name="script-log-file"></a>

-The 'Unified Labeling Support Tool' creates the following log file.
+The 'Information Protection Utility' creates the following log file.
 The log file gives an overview of the executed commands and provides a control mechanism to review the results.

 **Script.log**